jyxia/Learning-JavaScript/learning-css-notes.md

 ### Overflow
 * Overflow property deals with the content if content size exceeds the allocated size for the content.
 You can make extra content visible, hidden, scroll or auto (viewport default behavior).
 * `overflow: hidden` create a new block formatting context.
+Using this can clear floating height problem.

 ### `visibility` vs `display`
 * `visibility: hidden`.
 Element is not visible, but takes the space.
 When page loads, it doesn't get downloaded into the browser??